 "Code" means a particular part of the law in the U.S., so code enforcement occurs when cities and towns enforce their local laws.
-Usually though the term pertains to property upkeep, although we also cover building codes dealing with new construction in this section.
-Aggressive but sensible approaches to bringing property owners into compliance with the law can be an important part of maintaining the appearance and functioning of a neighborhood.
+Usually though the term pertains to property upkeep.
+We also cover why building codes dealing with new construction are important.
+Aggressive but sensible approaches to bringing property owners into compliance with the law can be an important part of maintaining the appearance, functioning, and property values of a neighborhood.

 Typically codes deal with the exterior maintenance of structures, overgrown vegetation, outdoor storage, and such.